treat any clients under

 Q: Can you treat sun damage anywhere on the body?

-A: We can.
+A: At DestinationSkin we can.
 Often if you notice one area of sun damage, there are bound to be more areas of your body that have been affected.
-Hands, chest and face are the most commonly afflicted, but often backs and shoulders show signs of sun damage.
+Hands, chest and face are the most commonly afflicted areas, but often backs and shoulders show signs of sun damage too.
+We like to help prevent any further sun damage we can.

 Q: Can you treat all skin types for sun damage?